never1918/SSH-Shop-demo/README.md

-# SSH-Shop-demo
+# SSM-Shop-demo
-A simple demo based on SSH.
+A simple demo based on SSM.
 This demo just used to study .